 Bids are limited to a maximum of the available capacity offered.
 If the total amount requested by customers is greater than the total amount offered, requests will be allocated on a prorated basis.
 Any allocated volumes can be contracted as an E-19.0 Interruptible Export Service or converted from an existing Intra-Provincial Delivery/LDC Service into an Export Service (E-11.2, E-11.3, or E-21.2) where applicable.

 Please be advised that any allocated volumes for this service will be deemed “take or pay”.
-This means any allocated volumes will be charged to the customer regardless of it the transport is nominated or not, unless:
+This means any allocated volumes (awarded through the initial request or through the first come, first served process) will be charged to the customer regardless of it the transport is nominated or not, unless:

 - the IT export was not fully subscribed; and/or